 How would other programs fit into the new scheme?

-The following table shows how we plan to use Subchapter U for regulations related to issues that fall under the responsibility of the Office of Transportation and Air Quality.
+The following table shows how Subchapter U organizes regulations related to issues that fall under the responsibility of the Office of Transportation and Air Quality.
 We generally refer to these as "mobile sources" of emissions.